Partial exploiters sustain cooperation: the hump-shaped strategy stably coexists with unconditional cooperators: Materials and Methods

 where $p_s$ is the frequency of strategy $s$, $\pi_s(\mathbf{p})$ is the expected payoff of strategy $s$ given population state $\mathbf{p} = (p_C, p_D, p_{CC}, p_H)$, and $\bar{\pi}(\mathbf{p}) = \sum_s p_s \pi_s(\mathbf{p})$ is the population mean payoff.

 The expected payoff is computed from the focal-player perspective: a focal individual of type $s$ is grouped with $N-1$ co-players drawn by multinomial sampling from $\mathbf{p}$.
 Within-group dynamics are iterated from initial belief $b_0$ until convergence, and the focal player's payoff is averaged over all possible co-player compositions (SI Appendix, Sec.~3 for the full formulation).
 Unlike in the simulation, where beliefs evolve endogenously, the mathematical analysis fixes $b_0$ exogenously and sweeps over $b_0 \in (0, 1)$.
+Alternatively, reducing the conditional response slope to $1 - \epsilon$ ($\epsilon \to 0^{+}$) eliminates the $b_0$ dependence altogether (SI Appendix, Sec.~11).